The Sicilian (film): Alternative versions

 A 146-minute director's cut was released theatrically in France and is available on VHS, DVD and Blu-Ray in the United States, and in Europe as a region 2 DVD.

 This version received mixed reviews when it initially opened in Paris.
 Maltin gave the director's cut of The Sicilian two stars out of four, writing that the film "seems shorter, thanks to more coherency and Sukowa's strengthened role.
 Neither version, though, can overcome two chief liabilities: Cimino's missing sense of humor and Lambert's laughably stone-faced performance."

 Film critic F.X.
-Feeney lauded this version of the film, and in an article of L.A.
+Feeney, a close friend of Cimino's, lauded this version of the film, and in an article of L.A.
 Weekly, he compared and contrasted the two particular versions.
 He mentioned that Fox's cut removed "three major sequences, four major scenes, and about 100 lines of dialogue," stated that Lambert's performance was botched by the studio's tinkering, and that Sukowa's voice was dubbed by another actress in said version.
 Feeney went on to call The Sicilian "a masterpiece" and "a work of genius," and declared it as the best film of 1987.